SAVING THE TUCSON SHOVEL-NOSED SNAKE

-To protect the Tucson shovel-nosed snake, the Center and the Coalition for Sonoran Desert Protection filed a petition to protect it under the Endangered Species Act on December 15, 2004.
-In 2010, the U.S. Fish and Wildlife Service finally found that the snake warrants protection — but merely added the species to the “candidate list” to await actual protection indefinitely.
-While the snake is considered a priority vulnerable species in the draft Sonoran Desert Conservation Plan — and the plan could eventually provide some protection for the snake — most of its remaining occupied habitat is outside Pima County’s jurisdiction, so the species needs immediate habitat protection on the federal level.
+To protect the Tucson shovel-nosed snake, the Center and the Coalition for Sonoran Desert Protection first petitioned to protect it under the Endangered Species Act in 2004.
+In 2010 the U.S. Fish and Wildlife Service finally found the snake warrants protection — but merely added the species to the “candidate list” to await actual protection indefinitely.
+While the snake is considered a priority vulnerable species in the draft Sonoran Desert Conservation Plan — and the plan could eventually provide some protection for the snake — most of its remaining occupied habitat is outside Pima County's jurisdiction, so the species needs immediate habitat protection on the federal level.

-Happily, in 2011 the Center reached a landmark agreement compelling the Service to move forward on protection decisions for 757 species, including the Tucson shovel-nosed snake.
-Federal listing — a proposal the agreement calls for in 2014 — could help the snake get the habitat protection its long-term survival requires.
+In 2011 the Center reached a landmark agreement compelling the Service to move forward on protection decisions for 757 species, including the Tucson shovel-nosed snake.
+The agreement established a 2014 deadline for action.

 But forward movement on protection still hadn't happened six years after the deadline.
 So the Center filed our second Endangered Species Act petition with the Service in 2020.
 We won't stop fighting for this incredible animal till it gets the safeguards it needs for survival.